-8. Policy on Server Unavailability or Other Technical Difficulties

-The University is committed to providing a reliable online course system to all users.
-However, in the event of any unexpected server outage or any unusual technical difficulty which prevents students from completing a time sensitive assessment activity, the instructor will extend the time windows and provide an appropriate accommodation based on the situation.
+8. Policy on Server Unavailability or Other Technical Difficulties difficulty which prevents students from completing a time sensitive assessment activity, the instructor will extend the time window and provide an appropriate accommodation based on the situation.
 Students should immediately report any problems to the instructor and also contact the UNT Student Help Desk: helpdesk@unt.edu or 940.565.2324.
 The instructor and the UNT Student Help Desk will work with the student to resolve any issues at the earliest possible time.